 It seems crazy to be talking about Chicago festivals in January during which Chicago is experiencing record freezing cold weather.
 But this is Chicago and winter doesn’t last forever (although, it feels like it).

-If you are fortunate to be visiting Chicago during the winter, there a few Chicago activities during this time of year you will not want to miss.
+If you are fortunate to be visiting Chicago during the winter, there a few Chicago festivals during this time of year you will not want to miss.

 If you are a foodie you will absolutely love Restuarant Week.
 It is an annual event where fancy-schmancy restaurants (about 350) around the city of Chicago will offer sample plates of delicious multi-course meals that ordinarily would be expensive.
 Here are some of the restaurants labeled “Don’t Miss Spots” by the Chicago Tribune: